 Giardiasis is a tummy bug that causes symptoms like diarrhoea, farting and bloating.
-It usually goes away in about a week if it's treated, but can sometimes last much longer.
+It usually goes away in about a week if it's treated, but it can sometimes last much longer.

 How giardiasis is spread

 There are lots of ways you can catch giardiasis, such as: